 Just like it is with every addictive drug out there, the withdrawal symptoms when recovering from alcohol dependency could discourage people from starting the process in the first place.
-However, today, there are several establishments and programs that are built with the intention of helping people who are recovering from alcohol dependency.
+However, today, there are several establishments, such as this alcohol rehab center, and numerous programs, that are built with the intention of helping people who are recovering from alcohol dependency.
 What they all have in common is the provision of a safe space for people to unburden themselves and interact with other people who are facing the same challenges.

 Apart from the establishments dedicated to helping recovering alcoholics, there are some medications that have been manufactured to make the process easier and prevent relapse.
 This is achieved via different modes of operation:

 Blocking out the receptor in the brain that facilitates the pleasurable effects of alcohol consumption; take away the pleasure and maybe people won’t see the point anymore (Naltrexone).

 Taking away or reducing the withdrawal symptoms; the possibility of fewer withdrawal symptoms and their reduced severity would encourage people to take that first step to recovery (Acamprosate, Campral).

 Making it a lot more inconvenient for a recovering alcoholic to relapse by disrupting the breakdown of alcohol to induce undesirable effects such as an irregular heartbeat, facial redness, and feeling sick.
 (Disulfiram, Antabuse).